The convex hull of random points on the boundary of a simple polytope: Proof of Theorem and Theorem

 \subsection{Random simplices in simplices}

 For $u \in S_+^{n-1}$, $h \geq 0$ and $H=H(h,u)$ we set

-which is the $k$-th moment of the volume of a random simplex in $ \R_+^n \cap H(h,u)$ where the random points are chosen on the boundary of this simplex according to the weight functions $J (T_{x_j},H(1,u))^{-1} $.
-Recall that $T_{x_j}$ is the support hyperplane at $x_j$.
+which is the (not normalized) $k$-th moment of the volume of a random simplex in $ \R_+^n \cap H(h,u)$ where the random points are chosen on the boundary of this simplex according to the weight functions $J (T_{x_j},H(1,u))^{-1} $.
+Recall that for almost all $x_j$, $T_{x_j}$ is the supporting hyperplane at $x_j$.
 In fact it is the coordinate hyperplane which contains $x_j$.

 \begin{lemma} For $k \geq 0$, there are constants $\cE_{k,\bm f}>0$ independent of $u$, such that